CesarValiente/PermissionsSample/README.md

 This implementation of the PermissionAction it will be injected to the [PermissionPresenter](https://github.com/CesarValiente/PermissionsSample/blob/master/app/src/main/java/com/cesarvaliente/permissionssample/presentation/presenter/PermissionPresenter.java) that will take care of interacting with the implementation in a transparent way for the View.

-Here we would use a dependency injector like Dagger, but I decided not to use it since this app is to educate about other stuff and also adding the separation of concerns was adding more difficult to a simple implementation.
-In next iterations of this sample app I will use Dagger2.
+Here we would use a dependency injector like Dagger or a Service Locator, but I decided not to use it since this app is to teach about other stuff (adding the separation of concerns just has added enough difficult to a simple implementation).
+On next iterations of this sample app, I would use a depenency injector like Dagger2.

 In the PermissionPresenter we also have passed to its constructor a [PermissionCallbacks](https://github.com/CesarValiente/PermissionsSample/blob/master/app/src/main/java/com/cesarvaliente/permissionssample/presentation/presenter/PermissionPresenter.java#L85) that the MainActivity is implementing; this callback will be used by the PermissionPresenter to inform the View the process has been finished.

 # Testing
 Testing the permissions functionality here is really easy.
-Since the PermissionPresenter's dependencies have been injected, we can mock both for being able to change the their behaviour at glance and checking the PermissionCallbacks method if they were called or not when some action was done.
+Since the PermissionPresenter's dependencies have been injected, we can mock both for being able to change the their behaviour at glance, and checking the PermissionCallbacks methods if they were called or not when some action was done.

 # UI
 As we have seen here, the MainActivity actor is the one that is going to access and to interact with the permissions stuff, its fragments will just ask him to do some actions, but the fragments don't know anything about permissions, they are completely agnostic about that.

 Then it makes perfectly sense that is the MainActivity the one that has the UI stuff of permissions.
-Its layout has a CoordinatorLayout, used to make possible the dismiss action of the snackbar, and a ViewStub, that it will be used to inflate in runtime the View we want to use to educate our users when the permission was already asked (is called rationale).
+Its layout has a CoordinatorLayout, used to make possible the dismiss action of the snackbar, and a ViewStub, that it will be used to inflate in runtime the View we want to use, to educate our users when the permission is already asked (It's called rationale).

 # Slides
-I will upload the slides as soon as possible right after Mobiconf conference.
+The slides of this sample app can be found in SpeackerDeck [here](https://goo.gl/MKYLbZ).

 # Links and ackwnowledges
-I didn't want to finish without link to the awesome developers that have helped me a lot during the creation of this sample app.
-Their amazing posts and source code repos are a must that nay developer should give it a try.
+I don't want to finish without linking to the awesome developers that have helped me a lot during the creation of this sample app.
+Their amazing posts and source code repos are a must that any developer should have a look.

 New permissions model on Android:
 - [New permissions model](https://developer.android.com/preview/features/runtime-permissions.html).